-Blueberries happen to be a native plant in North America.
+Blueberries of the genus Vaccinium, happen to be a native plant in North America.
 We believe that with the proper soil preparation, pest/disease prevention and common-sense care, they have the ability to provide years of health benefits – naturally.
 Bluegrass Blueberries grow blueberry plants using mostly OMRI certified products.
 If you would like detailed information about the treatment and growing of our nursery stock, please feel free to call our office anytime at 270-432-5836.

 K E N T U C K Y P R O U D

 Bluegrass Blueberries is a Kentucky Proud grower.
 Join us in supporting local agriculture!
 Becoming Kentucky Proud is free and offers an advertising edge to Kentucky’s Blueberry Farmers.
 Buying Kentucky Proud products decreases shipping distances and ensures that you’re eating fresh and nutritious foods while supporting Kentucky’s farm families.